itz-MK-302/SIMPLE/README.md

 ➠  python3 SIMPLE.py
 ```

-# Thanks For Using My Script
+# Thanks For Using My Script...